 6. Set up a payment plan

 You can set up a payment plan with the ATO for your unpaid business tax debt.
 Review your finances and consider what a realistic payment plan might look like, and discuss this with the ATO.
-You’ll be charged interest on the plan, but ideally the periodic repayments will be manageable.
-If you can’t reach a payment plan with the ATO, the ATO could consideraccepting a security (such as registered mortgage or bank guarantee) in exchange for deferring payment of your debt.
+You’ll be charged interest on the plan, but ideally, the periodic repayments will be manageable.
+If you can’t reach a payment plan with the ATO, the ATO could consider accepting a security (registered mortgage or bank guarantee) in exchange for deferring payment of your debt.

 It’s important to note however, you need to meet your repayments as they fall due under the payment plan, or the ATO could take action to recover the debt.